Global Program on Fisheries (PROFISH)

 Working with Partners

 PROFISH is a programming and funding partnership between key fishery and aquaculture sector donors, international financial institutions, developing countries, stakeholder organizations, and international agencies.
 PROFISH has received financial and in-kind support from the UK, Iceland, France, New Zealand, Norway and Finland (through TFESSD), Japan, USA, FAO and the World Bank.
 The growing partnership includes regional economic organizations representing developing countries, including the African Union and the ASEAN Secretariat.
 Other PROFISH partners include FAO, IUCN, WorldFish, IFPRI, OECD, USAID, NOAA/NFMS, NEPAD, Strategic Partnership for Fisheries in Africa, Rare, CI, WWF, EDF, ICFA/ALLFISH, GAA and ISSF.
-PROFISH is actively engaged in the development of the Global Partnership for Oceans (GPO) and envisages to expand the scope of work in broader oceanscapes.
 PROFISH played a lead role in coordinating the Blue Ribbon Panel and its report "Indispensable Ocean."
+The Bank is seeking to expand its Program for Fisheries and Aquatic Resources (PROFISH+) to support innovation and reform in ocean financing, technology and governance.

 Key PROFISH Publications